To Become One 2002 Review

 Review by Luisito Joaquín González

 I’m in my early thirties and to be totally honest I envy those that were old enough to experience the initial boom years of the slasher category.
-Imagine going to see Halloween, Friday the 13th or The Prowler at the cinema.
-It would have been amazing.
+Imagine going to see Halloween, Friday the 13th or The Prowler at the cinema, it would have been amazing!
 I have a wide age range of readers here on a SLASH above, with some in their teens and some much older.
-Despite the disappointment of being a child back in the key period, I can at least say that I lived through and enjoyed the second onslaught of slasher pictures after the Scream rebirth.
+Despite the disappointment of being a child during the key period, I can at least say that I lived through and enjoyed the second onslaught of slasher pictures after the Scream rebirth.

 Melinda is an uncannily unlucky teen.
 One year ago, her mother was brutally murdered by a gas-masked killer brandishing a sword right in front of her eyes.
 Now it seems that he has returned and is happily slicing his way through all of her friends, methodically clearing a path so that he can catch her on her lonesome.
 More and more bodies begin hitting the deck and Melinda will have to think quickly if she wants to stay alive.